-- Areas having high-density show as white regions (referred to as radiopacities).
+- Areas having higher density show as white regions (referred to as radiopacities).
 That’s because the density of the object blocks the x-rays, and as a result that part of the x-ray film/sensor is shielded and remains unexposed, thus the object appears white or light in color.

-- In areas having low-density, the x-ray beam passes through the structure easily, thus exposing/triggering the x-ray film/sensor.
+- In areas having lower density, the x-ray beam passes through the structure easily, thus exposing/triggering the x-ray film/sensor.
 As a result, that portion of the picture appears darkened (referred to as radiolucent areas).

 When will a radiolucency (bone changes) show on an x-ray?